KAN-Mamba FusionNet: Redefining Medical Image Segmentation with Non-Linear Modeling: Experiments and Results

-\textbf{Effect of Changes in Mamba Block:} Table \ref{tab:mamba} shows the results of the ablation study to validate the effect of modifications in the Mamba block.
-As shown in Table \ref{tab:mamba}, the Mamba + MLP combination represents the classical Mamba followed by an MLP layer.
-However, the classical model underperforms, whereas replacing the MLP layer with KAN layers leads to improvements in IoU, F1, accuracy, AUC, precision as well as recall, as indicated by the validation metrics in the table.
-Furthermore, incorporating a bag of activation functions alongside in classical Mamba, and then replacing the MLP layer with KAN layers (as proposed in our model), further improves the listed performance parameters.
+\textbf{Effect of KAMBA Block:} Table \ref{tab:mamba} shows the results of the ablation study to validate the effect of adding KAMBA block.
+We first evaluated classical Mamba with U-Net architecture.
+Then we replaced convolutional layers from classical Mamba with KAN.
+For the next experiment, we added BoA with the classical Mamba and KAN block.
+With each module addition, the table shows improved performance.
+Finally, our proposed KAMBA, which consists of SSM, KAN, BoA, spatial attention, and a skip connection, outperformed these models on the listed performance parameters. \\

-\textbf{Effect of Bag of Activation Functions:} As shown in Table \ref{tab:ablation1}, the model initially performed sub-optimally when no additional activation function layer is added to the Mamba block, as proposed in our architecture.
-However, when a single activation function (say, ReLU) is introduced, the model's performance improved significantly.
-Furthermore, by incorporating a composition of multiple activation functions, essentially a "Bag of Activation functions", the model's learning capability is further enhanced, leading to even better results.
-These results underscore the importance of adding a bag of activation functions, demonstrating that the diversity of activation functions plays a important role in enhancing the performance of the model.
+\textbf{Effect of Bag of Activation Functions:} Table \ref{tab:ablation1} shows the effect of adding BoA in the KAMBA block in our proposed KAN-Mamba FusionNet model, compared to using no activation function or a single activation function.
+Introducing a single activation function (ReLU) results in improved performance of the model compared to using no activation function in the KAMBA block.
+Further, by incorporating a composition of multiple pre-defined activation functions, essentially a bag of activation (BoA) functions, the model's learning capability is further enhanced, leading to even better results.
+These results underscore the importance of adding BoA, demonstrating that the diversity of activation functions plays an important role in enhancing the performance of the model.

-Different activation functions capture distinct aspects of data, each bringing their own strengths and weaknesses to a neural network.
-For instance, the Rectified Linear Unit (ReLU) \cite{nair2010rectified} is defined as:

-ReLU introduces sparsity by activating only for positive inputs, which can lead to faster convergence and reduced computational complexity.
-However, ReLU can suffer from the ``dying ReLU'' problem, where neurons may become inactive and stop learning if they consistently output zero.
-On the other hand, the sigmoid function \cite{han1995influence}, defined as:

-is adept at modeling probabilities and is useful in scenarios requiring output values between 0 and 1.
-Nonetheless, it is prone to vanishing gradients, which can hinder the training of deep networks.
-Similarly, the hyperbolic tangent (tanh) \cite{lecun1998efficient} activation function:

-captures symmetric relationships around zero, providing outputs in the range of -1 to 1, which can help in centering the data and improving convergence.
-Yet, it also suffers from vanishing gradient issues.

-To address these limitations, we proposed a combining multiple activation functions into a Bag of Activation (BoA) Functions as defined in the equation \eqref{eq:boa}.
-This formulation allows the network to explore a richer function space, enhancing its ability to model diverse patterns in the data.
-By optimizing the weights associated with each activation function during training, the model can leverage the strengths of each activation function while mitigating their individual weaknesses.